CHAPTER ONE concluded...

 The final 88

-to atlas.
-The matter was settled once and for all by astronomy’s governing body, the International Astronomical Union (IAU).
+The matter was settled once and for all by astronomy’s newly founded governing body, the International Astronomical Union (IAU).
+At

-constellations, covering the entire sky, that we use today.
-(For more
+constellations covering the entire sky that we use today.
+(For more information

-information on all 88 constellations and how the final choice came to be made
+on all 88 constellations and how the final choice came to be made see here.)

-see here.)
-On behalf of the IAU a Belgian astronomer, Eugène Delporte (1882–1955), then drew up a definitive list of boundaries for these 88 constellations.
+the IAU a Belgian astronomer, Eugène Delporte (1882–1955), drew up a definitive list of boundaries for the 88 constellations.

 For consistency with the earlier work of the American astronomer Benjamin